-&lt;sup>1Other papers that research the relationship between house prices and mortgage financing include Genesove and Mayer (1997), Genesove and Mayer (2001), and Brunnermeier and Julliard (2007).
+Other papers that research the relationship between house prices and mortgage financing include Genesove and Mayer (1997), Genesove and Mayer (2001), and Brunnermeier and Julliard (2008).

-$^{2}$ Also, house price appreciation may differ in cities versus rural areas.
-See for example Glaeser and Gyourko (2005) and Gyourko and Sinai (2006).
+2 Also, house price appreciation may differ in cities versus rural areas.
+See, for example, Glaeser and Gyourko (2005) and Gyourko and Sinai (2006).